-How Often Should I Do a Deep Clean?
+How Often Should I Deep Clean My House?

-It’s now been over a year since the first UK lockdown began and we think it’s pretty safe to say that life looks rather different in many ways.
-First off, we’re all washing our hands a whole lot more than we used to, and perhaps we’re also keeping on top of the housework a little more than we once did too.
-Don’t get us wrong, this isn’t a bad thing— here at Nimble, we believe that a good cleaning session is good for the soul!
+It’s now been over a year since the first UK lockdown began, and we think it’s pretty safe to say that life looks quite different in many ways.
+First off, we’re all washing our hands more than we used to.
+Perhaps we’re also keeping on top of the housework a little more than we used to.
+Don’t get us wrong; this isn’t a bad thing— here at Nimble, we believe that a good cleaning session is good for the soul!

 But being in the middle of a global pandemic has skewed our perception of what it takes to have a clean house, and it’s left many of us with more questions than answers.
-Like, how often should we really be doing a deep clean, and what does a ‘normal’ cleaning schedule look like these days?
-Hopefully this post will help you but do share your tips and tricks in the comments too!
+How often should we really be doing a deep clean, and what does a ‘normal’ cleaning schedule look like these days?
+Hopefully, this post will help you but do share your tips and tricks in the comments!

-- Kitchen – clean surfaces, declutter areas such as the table, or the worktops, wipe down the microwave and oven and other surface areas and appliances such as the kettle or coffee machine
+Kitchen – clean surfaces, declutter areas such as the table, or the worktops, wipe down the microwave, oven, and other surface areas and appliances such as the kettle or coffee machine

-- Living areas – vacuum carpets, including stairs, mop hard floors and polish mirrors
+Living areas – vacuum carpets, including stairs, mop floors and polish mirrors

 Once a month, work time into your schedule for these tasks: